 Letting them paint, draw, and even play music without any task or structure is perhaps the best way to keep your child creative and inquisitive.

 Playing Is Fun

-At the end of the day, don’t lose the sight of the obvious – playing is fun to children.
-While playing, the can do anything and be anything.
+At the end of the day, don’t lose sight of the obvious – playing is fun for children.
+While playing, they can do anything and be anything.

 When you are fairly young and not particularly skilled, being able to imagine worlds and live in them temperately is a powerful thing, and children often indulge in it.